 - Practice speaking French for 15 minutes every day for a month.

 - Complete a beginner-level French language course by the end of the year.

 When setting smart goals for learning a new language, it’s important to consider your current level of proficiency, your learning style, and your personal motivations.
-You can adapt the SMART goals for learning a new language framework to suit your needs and goals.
+You can adapt the SMART goals for learning a Mastering a New Language framework to suit your needs and goals.

 Setting SMART goals for learning a new language is an essential part of successful language learning.
 By setting specific, measurable, attainable, relevant, and time-bound goals, you increase your chances of success and stay motivated.
 With the right goals and strategies, you can make progress in your language learning and achieve your desired level of proficiency.
 Good luck and happy learning!

 Check out Don’t Believe These Online Learning Myths.